sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 Open standards are a set of rules designed to do a specific job in technology, developed in a fully open manner.
 They refer to file formats, protocols and application interfaces that can be implemented by everyone (in open source and proprietary software alike).

-Inspired by France's _[Référentiel Général d'Interopérabilité](https://www.numerique.gouv.fr/publications/interoperabilite/)_ (General Guidelines for Interoperability), the Quebec government's _[Cadre Commun d'Interopérabilité](https://www.tresor.gouv.qc.ca/ressources-informationnelles/architecture-dentreprise-gouvernementale/standards-et-normes/cadre-commun-dinteroperabilite/)_ (Common interoperability framework), the [European Interoperability Framework](https://ec.europa.eu/isa2/eif_en) and the British Cabinet Office's [Open Standards Principles](https://www.gov.uk/government/publications/open-standards-principles/open-standards-principles), the following criteria define open standards:
+Inspired by France's _[Référentiel Général d'Interopérabilité](https://www.numerique.gouv.fr/publications/interoperabilite/)_ (General Guidelines for Interoperability), the Quebec government's _[Cadre Commun d'Interopérabilité](https://www.tresor.gouv.qc.ca/ressources-informationnelles/architecture-dentreprise-gouvernementale/standards-et-normes/cadre-commun-dinteroperabilite/)_ (Common interoperability framework), the European Interoperability Framework (previously at: //ec.europa.eu/isa2/eif_en) and the British Cabinet Office's [Open Standards Principles](https://www.gov.uk/government/publications/open-standards-principles/open-standards-principles), the following criteria define open standards:

 - Development process is open and transparent to all interested parties and cannot be controlled by any single person or entity with any vested interests;
 - They are platform independent, vendor neutral and usable in multiple implementations;